 As they age, cats are bound to exhibit physical and behavioural changes which are often referred to as ‘senior cat behaviours.’

-Similar to humans and dogs, cats may suffer from joint problems too.
+Similar to humans, cats may suffer from joint problems too.
 Cats with arthritis may have decreased activity and difficulty and hesitancy to jump, climb or run.
 Help prevent arthritis in cats by improving their environment, keeping her weight in check, and visiting the vet for physical assessments.

 Older cats may have lower levels of activity which results in overgrown thick nails.
 It is important to have a regular inspection and trimming of your cat’s nails because when left overgrown, it may be embedded in their paws.

-Fill her water bowls with fresh water daily.
+Fill your cat’s water bowls with fresh water daily.
 This will serve as a reminder and encouragement for her to drink.
 Know that dehydration often leads to renal disease.

 Older cat behaviour may include a constant pawing at her mouth as well as difficulty eating dry kibbles.
 As she is more vulnerable to dental decay, watch out for signs that could indicate dental disease.